robosense2025/track3/README.md

 source ~/.bashrc  # or ~/.zshrc
 ```

-Please follow the dataset from [here]().
+Please download the dataset from [here](https://huggingface.co/datasets/robosense/datasets/tree/main/track3-sensor-placement).
 Our dataset is in `nuScenes` format, but requires our customized tools.

 We typically need to organize the useful data information with a .pkl or .json file in a specific style for organizing annotations.
 To prepare these files, run the following command: